-As noted in the "Kawaihau Planning District Land Use Map" included in the Kaua'i General Plan, the subject property has an "Urban Center land use designation.
-The Kapa'a Town Development Plan also designates the property as "Urban Center."
+As noted in the "East Kauai Land Use Map" included in the Kaua'i General Plan, the subject property has an "Neighborhood General" land use designation.
+The Kapa'a Town Development Plan currently designates the property for urban development.

-The lands surrounding the property to the north is designated as "Residential" and "Urban" by the County General Plan.
+The lands surrounding the property to the north are designated as "Residential" and "Urban" by the County General Plan.

-The Property is contiguous to existing urban lands to the south and across the bypass road.
-These existing urban lands are zoned urban by the County of Kaua'i.
+The Property is contiguous to existing urban lands to the south and across the By-Pass road.
+These existing urban lands are zoned for residential use by the County of Kaua'i.